 Also when combined with other design elements, such as typography, the Audi rings are always clearly recognizable and are not dominated by them.

 Headlines are always set in the Audi Type Extended with the brand colours black or white.
 Audi Type Wide is selected for buttons and text buttons.
+Further details such as font sizes and font styles can be found in the User Interface > Components > Text Styles guide.

 Basics > Rings